The Fool as Advice

 Does The Fool as advice mean I should quit my job?

 Only if quitting is a step toward something you can name.
 The Fool backs movement toward a beginning, not escape from a middle.
 A quick honesty test: finish the sentence "I'm leaving so that I can ___."
 If the blank is specific, the card supports it.
-If the blank is "not be here," you're reading escape as adventure — the most common way this card gets misused.
+If the blank is "not be here," you're reading escape as adventure.
+That's the most common way this card gets misused.

 What if I don't know what leap the card means?